UK says its local banking rules eased for all, not just Chinese

 LONDON Britain is ready to relax its banking rules for any non-European bank, not just those from China who want to set up investment banking operations in London, its chief industry regulator said on Thursday.

-Earlier this week Chancellor George Osborne had said the Bank of England's Prudential Regulation Authority (PRA) will holds talks with Chinese banks to allow them to set up wholesale banking branches in London, easing regulations imposed after the financial crisis.
+Earlier this week finance minister George Osborne had said the Bank of England's Prudential Regulation Authority (PRA) will holds talks with Chinese banks to allow them to set up wholesale banking branches in London, easing regulations imposed after the financial crisis.

 But Andrew Bailey, head of the PRA said on Thursday that the new regime applied generally to banks from outside Europe, allowing them to open branches in London rather than more tightly supervised, ring-fenced subsidiaries, as long as they show that the bank can be wound up if it hits trouble.